emberjs/rfcs/text/0000-Element-Modifier-Managers.md

 `installModifer` is responsible for giving access to the underlying element and arguments to the modifier instance.

-The first argument passed to `installModifer` is the result `createModifier`.
+The first argument passed to `installModifer` is the result of `createModifier`.
 The second argument is the `element` the modifier was defined on.
 The third argument is the same snapshot of the arguments passed to the modifier in the template invocation that `createModifier` recieved.

 This hook has the following timing semantics: